 James Clerk Maxwell is one of the main founders of statistical mechanics and kinetic theory (and electromagnetism).
 Yet he never used the word “random” in his technical writings.
 Maxwell is known for being very clear and meticulous with explanations and terminology.

-• We want a general AI agent to be able to deal with uncertainty and probability even in situations that do not involve mathematical sets.
+We want a general AI agent to be able to deal with uncertainty and probability also in situations that do not involve mathematical sets.

-• What does “random” (or “chance”) mean?
-Good luck finding an understandable and non-circular definition in texts that use that word; strangely enough, they never define it.
+What does “random” (or “chance”) mean?
+Good luck finding an understandable and non-circular definition in texts that use that word.
+Strangely enough, texts that use that word never define it.
 In these notes, if the word “random” is ever used, it stands for “unpredictable” or “unsystematic”.

 It’s a question for sociology of science why some people keep on using less flexible points of view or terminologies.
 Probably they just memorize them as students and then a fossilization process sets in.